bnegrao/ExpiresFilter/README.md

 It was created to run in Tomcat 6.0.24, but should be able to run in other Tomcat 6 versions.

+### Implementation Notes

+This package does not change the original filter behaviour and the documentation of the original filter can be followed integrally.

+This package started by copying the original class org.apache.catalina.ExpiresFilter to bnegrao.filters.ExpiresFilter and then bringing the group of classes used by ExpiresFilter but are missing in Tomcat 6.

+The only part of the code that was modified is the inner class  **ExpiresFilter.XHttpServletResponse**, that was extended to provide the "getStatus()" method that is not present in Tomcat 6 HttpServerResponse implementation.

 # How to build and deploy

 You can import this project to your Eclipse.